freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1457.1

 Add comments to RETURN_MENU:
-	get customer’s rentals
+get customer info
-	if no rentals
+if not found
 send to main menu

 #### HINTS